 The skills introduced through highly structured research and writing assignments in the first semester are honed in the second semester as students engage in fact development on a second issue through a discovery process that emphasizes the relationship between law and facts, conduct independent legal research, and write and re-write the relevant legal analysis first in a trial court memo and then in an appellate brief.
 Through this process, students receive a thorough grounding in statutory analysis, rule synthesis, and analytical legal writing.
 By participating in settlement negotiations and appellate arguments, students also develop their analytical skills through oral communication exercises that reinforce the written assignments.

-Albany Law School has long been recognized that by placing legal writing exercises in the context of legal problem solving and learning through experience, students are better prepared and practice ready.
+Albany Law School has long recognized that by placing legal writing exercises in the context of legal problem solving and learning through experience, students are better prepared and practice ready.